ordina-jworks/ordina-jworks.github.io/_posts/2016-11-12-TheServerlessCloud.md

 In regard to this, the definition [FaaS](https://twitter.com/marak/status/736357543598002176): Functions as a Service makes a lot more sense.
 Functions are short-lived pieces of runtime functionality that don’t need a server that’s always running.
 Strictly speaking a function can have a longer execution time, but most FaaS providers will currently limit the allowed computation time.
-When an application calls a function (eg. a calculation algorithm) this function gets instantiated on request.
+When an application calls a function (eg. a calculation algorithm), this function gets instantiated on request.
-After finishing it gets destroyed.
+When it's finished, it gets destroyed.
 This leads to a shorter “running” time and thus a significant financial advantage.
 As an example, you can find the AWS Lambda pricing [here](https://aws.amazon.com/lambda/pricing/).
 FaaS functions are also a great match for event-driven behaviour: when an event is dispatched, the function can be started instantly and ran only for the needed time.